Machine Learning Methods for Stellar Collisions. I. Predicting Outcomes of SPH Simulations

 Figure~\ref{fig:moe_confusion_matrix} shows the confusion matrix of the best-performing MoE model.
-The classification balanced accuracy, also listed in Table~\ref{table:moe_stats}, is comparable to that of the SVR and NN models discussed in Sections~\ref{sec:class_SVM} and \ref{sec:class_NN}, indicating that the gating mechanism is well-trained.
+The classification balanced accuracy, also listed in Table~\ref{table:moe_stats}, is comparable to that of the SVR and NN models discussed in Sections~\ref{sec:class_SVM} and \ref{sec:class_NN}, indicating that the gating mechanism is well trained.
 This is particularly important because the accuracy of the regression predictions relies on the data being routed to the appropriate regression head.

-Shown in Table~\ref{table:moe_stats} are the performance metrics for the regressed quantities, with the metrics from the individually trained NNs in Sections~\ref{sec:class_NN} and Sections~\ref{sec:reg_NN} included for convenience.
-To visualize the differences in the error distributions between the individually trained NN and the MoE architecture, Figure~\ref{fig:moe_violin} shows the distribution of absolute errors in the final mass predictions for different ground truth class labels.
-Across all labels and for both masses, the regression NN consistently has lower mean and median errors compared to the MoE.
+Table~\ref{table:moe_stats} summarizes the performance metrics for the regressed quantities, with the metrics from the individually trained NNs described in Sections~\ref{sec:class_NN} and Sections~\ref{sec:reg_NN} included for convenience.
+To visualize differences in the error distributions between the individually trained NN and the MoE architecture, Figure~\ref{fig:moe_violin} shows the distributions of absolute errors in the final mass predictions for different ground-truth class labels.
+Across all labels and for both masses, the regression NN consistently achieves lower mean and median errors compared to the MoE.

 For class~$0$ outcomes, both methods yield median and mean errors well below the minimum precision at which the data are physically meaningful.
 For label~$1$ data, the errors in the final mass of the merger product $M_{\rm 1,f}$ (always assigned to star $1$) are comparable between the two methods, as are the errors for$M_{\rm 1,f}$ in the label~$3$ case.
 For both final masses in label~$2$ cases, the separately trained NN outperforms the MoE predictions.
-The effectiveness of the routing gates at reducing high absolute errors outliers can be seen in the error distributions for $M_{\rm 1,f}$ in case $0$ and $M_{\rm 2, f}$ in case $3$, where the NN has a tail towards higher errors, while the MoE exhibits a more constrained distribution at lower errors.
+The effectiveness of the routing gates in reducing high-absolute-error outliers can be seen in the error distributions for $M_{\rm 1,f}$ in case $0$ and $M_{\rm 2, f}$ in case $3$, where the NN exhibits a tail toward higher errors, while the MoE exhibits a more constrained distribution at lower errors.